-- A rash on the main part of the body (trunk) and in the genital area
+- A rash on the main part of the body or in the genital area.

-- Red, dry, cracked lips and an extremely red, swollen tongue (strawberry tongue)
+- Red, dry, cracked lips and a red, swollen tongue.

 - Swollen, red skin on the palms of the hands and the soles of the feet.
 Later the skin on fingers and toes peels.

 When to see a doctor

 If your child has a fever that lasts more than three days, contact your child's healthcare professional.
 Treating Kawasaki disease within 10 days of when it began may reduce the chances of lasting damage to the arteries that supply the heart.